-The District's Student Code of Conduct, part of Board Policy 3550, prohibits the use, possession, or distribution of narcotics or other controlled substances, including alcohol, while on the college premises or at college- sponsored events.
+District Student Board Policy #1835, prohibits the use, possession, or distribution of narcotics or other controlled substances, including alcohol, while on the college premises or at college athletic contests sponsored by the District.
 A student may be suspended or expelled for violation of this policy.
-In enforcing this prohibition, the District and College Police will cooperate to also enforce all federal and state underage drinking and drug laws.
+In enforcing this prohibition, the District and District Police will cooperate to also enforce all federal and state underage drinking and drug laws.

-Per Board Policy #3570, the District also prohibits the use of tobacco products and electronic delivery devices on campus or at college/district sponsored events.
+Per Board Policy #5870, the District also prohibits the use of tobacco products and electronic delivery devices on campus or at college/district sponsored events.